Drawer usage guidelines

 - Use clear labels for action buttons and links.

-Behaviors
+Behaviors and patterns

 Section titled “Dismissing drawers”Users can close the drawer via the close button in the top right, clicking outside, or pressing the Escape key.